ldionne/mpl11/README.md

 The development of this library drew inspiration from a couple of projects with different levels of involvement in template metaprogramming.
 I would like to thank the people involved in these projects for their work, without which this library wouldn't be the same.
-The most notable sources of inspirations and enlightenment were:
+The most notable sources of inspiration and enlightenment were:

 - The [Haskell][] programming language